-43. The Social and Economic Inclusion of Persons with Disabilities Project commenced implementation in August 2013 and was scheduled to end in August 2017; however an extension was approved for a year.
-The new end date is August 2018 which will facilitate the full realization of project development objectives.
+37. The Social and Economic Inclusion of Persons with Disabilities Project commenced implementation in August 2013 and was scheduled to end in August 2017; however, an extension was approved for a year.
+The new end date August 2018 facilitated the full realization of project development objectives.
 Key achievements up to November 2017 include: